CY-1: Yu-8

-Yu-8 torpedo is a vertically-launched rocket propelled ASW torpedo similar to CY-5, but with a different payload.
-The exact type of the light weight torpedo (LWT) carried by Yu-8 has not been officially released by the Chinese governmental sources (as of 2016), but many military analysts and enthusiasts have concluded it is the Russian APR-3E torpedo based on other information released officially by the Chinese government in 2015, namely, the incorporation of data link on Yu-8.
+Yu-8 (魚-8) is a vertically launched rocket propelled anti-submarine missile.
+The VLS-launched missile uses a torpedo as a warhead.
+It is similar to CY-5, but with a different payload.
+The exact type of the lightweight torpedo (LWT) carried by Yu-8 has not been officially released by the Chinese governmental sources (as of 2016), but many military analysts and enthusiasts have concluded it is the Russian APR-3E torpedo based on other information released officially by the Chinese government in 2015, namely, the incorporation of data link on Yu-8.

-The existence of Yu-8 designation was first revealed in March 2014, and confirmed more than a year later by CCTV-7 in August 2015, when it aired a footage of Chinese naval war game that contained the launch of rocket propelled ASW torpedo from VLS of a Chinese warship, with designation Yu-8 torpedo assigned.
+The existence of Yu-8 designation was first revealed in March 2014, and confirmed more than a year later by CCTV-7 in August 2015, when it aired a footage of Chinese naval war game that contained the launch of rocket propelled ASW missile from VLS of a Chinese warship, with designation Yu-8 assigned.
 Yu-8 is designed by the 705th Research Institute in Kunming, with program begun in 2002 and completed in 2006.

 ET80 or Yu-8E is a version of Yu-8 modified for export.
 The warhead section is derived from a ET52C (Yu-7 export variant) or ET-60.
-The export version is described as a vertically-launched torpedo for targeting conventional and nuclear submarines from a mid-to-large size vessel.
+The export version is described as a vertically launched torpedo armed missile for targeting conventional and nuclear submarines from a mid-to-large size vessel.